Home>Academics>Master Programs>Human Rights and Humanitarian Action

 PSIA’s Pedagogical Committee approved an amended degree structure for students starting PSIA degree programs in September 2020.
 Further details regarding PSIA’s general program structure.

-Here is the new degree structure for the Master in Human Rights and Humanitarian Action:
+Below is the degree structure for the Master in Human Rights and Humanitarian Action:

 If you choose the Enhanced Master option in place of a second concentration, you have to choose one course from a specific list in semester 1, and choose one course in one of the three optional blocks in semesters 2 and 4.